 The road winds down into the center of the old village, marked prominently on the right by the remains of the Old Union Church.
 Although the church was not dedicated until 1774, the surrounding graveyard contains headstones dating to 1765.
 Next to this most proud historical site sits a two-story stone schoolhouse erected in 1830, now home to the Washington Township Historical Society.

 One block further and you again greet the South Branch where it meets two well-seasoned and now, very busy, roads.
-Just east of this intersection stands the LaTourette Mill, undergoing a proud resortation.
+Just east of this intersection stands the restored LaTourette Mill.

 Following the South Branch takes you west through the historic district once known as German Valley, now home to good restaurants and quaint shops.
 Drive through Middle Valley into Hunterdon County and look for Route 512 on your left.